 Jay’s Note: I’ve been trying to get Francy to write a post for months years.
 Today, after handling email inquires from two first time buyers, she finally caved.

-For most of us buying a home is the most expensive purchase in our life.
+For most of us who are planning to buy single family homes, we know that this is the most expensive purchase in our lives.
 Making the right choices can save time, money and future headaches.
-We are often asked about the process and I thought it might be helpful for home buyers to have an actual list with some references.
+We are often asked about the process and I thought it might be helpful for a first time home buyer to have an actual list with some references.
 Whether you’re a home buying novice or you’ve purchased a home before the process is pretty much the same:

 Talk with a lender.
 This important first step is sometimes skipped over by even the experienced buyer.
 Nothing can be more disappointing than finding a home that you love only to realize that you either cannot obtain a loan or you cannot afford the payment for that property.
 Lenders have tightened their criteria in the last year.
 Even if you currently own a home it may be difficult to obtain a new loan with a payment you can afford.

 Evaluate your needs vs. your wants.
-This includes location (where do you need to live vs. how far are you willing to commute).
+This includes location of the residential homes for sale you’re going to look at (where do you need to live vs. how far are you willing to commute).
 Do you need a den or can you get by without one?
 Is a pool a must or would you like to have a pool?
 Some “wants” can be difficult to locate in some price ranges.
-Knowing what you cannot live without can be very helpful when beginning your home search.
+Knowing what you cannot live without can be very helpful when beginning your search for homes for sale.

 Coming Monday – We’ll cover the remaining steps in the process!